Stephenremmi/pitch-idea/README.md

 * **Step 6** : On your terminal, run the following command, **`chmod a+x start.sh`**
     * You can now launch the application locally by running the command **`./start.sh`**
     * Open your preferred browser and view the app by opening the link **http://127.0.0.1:5000/**.

+### Known Bugs
+* No known bugs with this current iteration,be sure to notify me in case of any.